dana-smart/dana-smart/README.md

 I'm a Data Science Fellow at DS4A by Correlation One and a recent data science graduate from the BrainStation bootcamp

 ## ✨ What's your thing?
-I'm interested in data analytics and data science.
+I'm interested in data analytics and data science

 ## 😛 What languages do you speak?
 In the coding world, I enjoy speaking SQL and Python.
 Je parle aussi le français, bastante español, ich habe mein Deutsch vergessen und 我在学中文.
 Quality time is my love language